Stace Sirmans

 Profile

 I joined the finance department in the Harbert College of Business at Auburn University in the fall of 2018.
-I received my Ph.D. in Finance from the University of Florida in 2014.
-My research interests include the areas of investments, international finance, sovereign risk, credit risk, CDS, and real estate.
+I received my Ph.D. in Finance from the University of Florida.
+My research interests include the areas of investments, bond and CDS markets, real estate, international finance, and sovereign risk.→stacesirmans@auburn.edu

 Journal Publications